WallarooLabs/wally/CONTRIBUTING.md

 ## Documentation

 All documentation, be it textual, visual or what not, should include sources for that documentation so that anyone else can easily make modifications.
+For example, don't check in documentation in pdf format or as a png image.

 ### Appropriate Formats